Skip to main content

 required

 Amount in native token units.
-Protocol fees and Token-2022 transfer fees are subtracted from this amount.
+Protocol fees and Token-2022 transfer fees are subtracted from this amount before the commitment is written.

 deps.zkProver